doronl07/888-DevOps-HS/README.md

 -	When we want to start a maintenance, we need to create a file under c:\tmp\maintenance.txt
 -	When maintenance is done, file can be removed.

-First Part:
+First Part

 Please write a script to monitor the notepad process.
 •	The script will create a CSV file with 2 headers, "Date" & "Message"
-•	Checks if the process for notepad is running o	Process is running - Write the current hour, minute & second into the csv file. and the message "Notepad is running" o	Process is not running - Start the notepad process (only if we are not under maintenance mode), write the current hour, minute & second into the csv file and the      message "Notepad was started".
+•	Checks if the process for notepad is running
+- Process is running - Write the current hour, minute & second into the csv file. and the message "Notepad is running"
+- Process is not running - Start the notepad process (only if we are not under maintenance mode), write the current hour, minute & second into the csv file and the        message "Notepad was started".

-•	Checks if a file maintenance exists. o	Fie Exists - write the current hour, minute & second into the csv file. o	Write "We are under maintenance mode!" in the message.
+•	Checks if a file maintenance exists.
+- Fie Exists - write the current hour, minute & second into the csv file.
+- Write "We are under maintenance mode!" in the message.

 -	The script should run for 5 minutes and it should sample the process every 5 seconds.